Understanding Spousal Identity Theft and How It Happens

 💯 Did you know?
 Blocking electronic access and using the Department of Homeland Security’s (DHS) “myE-Verify” Self Lock are two ways to restrict access to your SSN.

-If a Family Member Stole Your Identity, Do This:
+What To Do If a Spouse or Family Member Stole Your Identity

 With a fraud alert in place, there’s an extra layer of security on your account to deter identity thieves from opening unlawful credit cards in your name.
 You also have the option to choose which of the three types of fraud alerts available is best for you.